gbvanrenswoude/packer-chroot-tar/README.md

 Solves large scale mass AMI sharing if encryption is mandatory in all phases of the process.
 (discover an encrypted AMI to begin with)

+Edit: AWS released encrypted AMI sharing.
+It has been fun.
+Keeping this around for edge case purposes.